 It’s not perfect, but that’s okay, because you’d drive yourself insane trying to force every piece of your life together into a picture-perfect puzzle (hint: your life isn’t a puzzle that you have to solve – it’s more like a bouquet of wild flowers that you have to just appreciate).

 You can’t control everything in your life.
 Therefore, being grateful for and accepting what you have is really the only rational solution – it will allow you to live a contented, calm, anxiety-free life.
-If you want to learn more about how to show gratitude on a daily basis, check out my Anxiety Course.

 Step 3 – Accept yourself